 Creamy Thai Carrot Sweet Potato Soup

 The Hero Ingredient: The almond butter.
-While most Thai-inspired recipes call for peanut butter, this vegan soup utilizes nutty almond butter to give it its creaminess instead.
+While most Thai-inspired recipes call for peanut butter, this vegan soup by Half Baked Harvest utilizes nutty almond butter to give it its creaminess instead.

 The Pro Tip: "Ladle the soup carefully into a blender," says Tieghan Gerard of Half Baked Harvest.
 "You will likely have to do this in a couple of batches, depending on the size of your blender.
 With the lid slightly ajar to allow the steam to escape, blend on low and slowly increase the speed until the soup is completely smooth."